mateuszjurewicz/notes_public/notes/English Vocabulary.md

 calm and having a self-assured command of one's faculties, feelings and behavior.
 - `shofar`
 an ancient musical instrument, often in the form of a ram's horn, used for ancient Jewish religious purposes.
 Learned form the musical Godspell.
+- `snaggletooth` & `snaggletoothed`
+a tooth that is broken or not in alignment with the others
 - `specious`
 plausible but false, deceptively pleasing but based on false pretense.
 - `vociferous`